enkidevs/curriculum/lua/roblox-studio/properties-ii/color-ii.md

 ## Revision

-The ??? property may not proide a color palette, but it can provide specific color names that may be easier to memorize.
+The ??? property may not provide a color palette, but it can provide specific color names that may be easier to memorize.

 - BrickColor
 - Color